International Women’s Day | Interview with Tracy Lee

 My work on The Spa at Calistoga Ranch in the Napa Valley (pictured above) is incredibly important to me.
 On a professional level, it was challenging to work within the strict land-use and entitlement restrictions, which necessitated creative design solutions.
 On a personal level, it’s where I first met my now-husband, so it set the path for the rest of my life.

-I’m so excited to be currently working with Equinox Hotels, (pictured below) their core values around health and wellness speak to me on a personal level.
+Working with Equinox Hotels, (pictured above) and being part of the opening of the very first Equinox Hotel was a thrill.
+Their core values around health and wellness speak to me on a personal level.
 We were charged with defining a strategy and service offering for the brand that transcends the traditional boundaries of the spa with a focus on high-performance living.